Millard Fillmore House

 Meetings subject to change and will be posted to the extent practicable.

 The Village of East Aurora affirms its commitment to provide

 an environment free from sex-based discrimination and sexual harassment.
 The Village's full policy can be found here.

 Founded in 1804, and incorporated 1874, the Village of East Aurora's rich history remains an integral part of its present-day character.

-Located just 25 miles from downtown Buffalo and 45 minutes from Niagara Falls, East Aurora has been home to interesting individuals, including U.S. President Millard Fillmore and Elbert Hubbard, the Roycroft Arts & Crafts movement and international companies, such as Fisher-Price Toys.
+Located just 25 miles from downtown Buffalo and 45 minutes from Niagara Falls, East Aurora has been home to notable individuals, including U.S. President Millard Fillmore and Elbert Hubbard.
+It is also known as the birthplace of the Roycroft Arts & Crafts movement and is home to international companies, such as Fisher-Price Toys.